ManUrHuse/socrates-ai/README.md

 The idea behind this solution is to examine if it's possible to use natural language processing (NLP) to train an AI application to recognise different kinds of logical fallacies and then apply those categories to real-life examples.
 Analysing written examples would be the logical(!) first step, and if a working solution can in fact be constructed, the easiest way to make it available would probably be through an online service of some kind.
-An example would be a website where we can paste or upload our text, have it analysed, and then be able to copy or download the assessment for further work improving our arguments.
+An example would be a website where we can paste or upload our text, have it analysed, and then be able to copy or download the assessment for further work on improving our arguments.

 <!--